Joukowsky Institute for Archaeology and the Ancient World

 • Two introductory courses providing an overview of archaeology’s two central aspects: field methodologies, and art history:

-• 2) One introductory course in ancient art history (e.g., ARCH 0150 Introduction to Egyptian Archaeology and Art, ARCH 0520 Roman Art and Architecture, or appropriate other courses with advisor permission).
+• 2) One introductory course in ancient art history (for example, ARCH 0030 Art in Antiquity: An Introduction, ARCH 0150 Introduction to Egyptian Archaeology and Art, ARCH 0520 Roman Art and Architecture, or appropriate other courses with the approval of the Director of Undergraduate Studies).

 • Two introductory courses in the core geographical focus of the Joukowsky Institute: Classical/Mediterranean archaeology and Egyptian/Near Eastern archaeology:

-• 3) One introductory ARCH course in Egyptian or Near Eastern archaeology, art, and/or architecture (e.g., ARCH 0152 Egyptomania: Mystery of the Sphinx and Other Secrets of Ancient Egypt, or ARCH 0360 East Meets West: Archaeology of Anatolia).
+• 3) One introductory ARCH course in Egyptian or Near Eastern archaeology, art, and/or architecture (for example, ARCH 0440 Archaeologies of the Ancient “Middle East”, ARCH 0600 Archaeologies of the Muslim World, or ARCH 1625 Temples and Tombs: Egyptian Religion and Culture).

-• 4) One introductory ARCH course in Classical or Mediterranean archaeology, art, and/or architecture (e.g., ARCH 0270 Troy Rocks!
+• 4) One introductory ARCH course in Classical or Mediterranean archaeology, art, and/or architecture (for example, ARCH 0230 Myriad Mediterraneans: Archaeology, Representation and Decolonization, ARCH 0270 Troy Rocks!
 Archaeology of an Epic, or ARCH 0420 Archaeologies of the Greek Past).

 • One course, of any level, that reaches beyond the Institute’s core region, to other parts of the world and other theoretical or methodological topics:

-• 5) One ARCH course, of any level, that focuses on a part of the world other than Mediterranean, Egyptian, or Near Eastern (e.g., ARCH 0160 Buried History, Hidden Wonders: Discovering East Asian Archaeology or ANTH 0066U An Archaeology of Native American Art) or focuses on a particular thematic topic pertaining to archaeology (e.g., ARCH 0315 Heritage In and Out of Context, or ARCH 1800 Contemporary Issues in Archaeological Theory).
+• 5) One ARCH course, of any level, that focuses on a part of the world other than Mediterranean, Egyptian, or Near Eastern (for example, ARCH 0160 Buried History, Hidden Wonders: Discovering East Asian Archaeology, ARCH 0340

 • The remaining five required courses are intended to encourage students to explore an aspect or region of Egyptian/Near Eastern archaeology in more depth: